 One might question why a two component adhesive has a maximum gap fill listed because any amount of adhesive can be mixed and will set (although it is important to note how much material may be safely mixed without creating too much heat).
-In these cases the maximum gap fill is referenced to ensure good shear strength.
+In these cases, the maximum gap fill is referenced to ensure good shear strength.
 Surpassing the recommended maximum gap fill may reduce the shear strength of the bond.
-The shear strength of a bond with excessive gap is dependent upon the tensile strength of the adhesive as well as the adhesive strength to the substrates bonded.
+The shear strength of a bond with an excessive gap is dependent upon the tensile strength of the adhesive as well as the adhesive strength to the substrates bonded.

 For UV and Visible Light Cure Adhesives the maximum gap fill for maximum shear strength may be listed.
-But the actual maximum gap fill capabilities depends upon the adhesive formulation, as well as the intensity and wavelength of the light.
+But the actual maximum gap fill capabilities depend upon the adhesive formulation, as well as the intensity and wavelength of the light.
 Low intensity UV light will allow a large cure depth.
-For example a 5 gallon pail of some UV adhesives will cure through to the bottom of the pail if left in the sun for a day or two.
+For example, a 5 gallon pail of some UV adhesives will cure through to the bottom of the pail if left in the sun for a day or two.
 Very high intensity light will cure through a much shorter distance (generally less than an inch).